kevinw/raylib-odin/README.md

 - (maybe) implement a file watcher so that the live reload stuff doesn't need an external dependency like watchman
 - fix up bindgen code so that raylib.h doesn't need to be hand-tweaked
+- make everything work on OSX and Linux

 ## Acknowledgements